Self-Defence and Firearms in Canada by Rick Hemmingson

 If Section 7 protects prostitutes from prosecution for working in a brothel because it is unconstitutional to expose prostitutes to the additional risk that come with a ban on brothels (and it is)13 then how can the same Section 7 not apply to protect from prosecution a law-abiding citizen who might possess, brandish and/or use a firearm to protect himself and his family from the real, imminent and visible danger that is invariably presented by criminals forcing their way into his property at night?

-If the law limits me to hunkering down and waiting to see if and when the police arrive, I respectfully submit that such a limit does meet the purpose of Section 7 of the Charter.
+If the law limits me to hunkering down and waiting to see if and when the police arrive, I respectfully submit that such a limit does not meet the purpose of Section 7 of the Charter.

 In 2005, an unarmed woman named Brenda Moreside called 911.
 Her drunken ex-boyfriend was breaking into her High Prairie home and she needed help.
 She was told that since the man lived with her, the RCMP were not able to keep him out.
 Ms. Moreside was stabbed 7 times and died.